textpattern/textpattern.github.io/tags/output-form.md

 You can use this tag in combination with a form to create small pieces of text that would not otherwise be managed as a regular article.
 For example you might define the copyright conditions of content on your site in a form and add that to one or more places via the output_form tag.
 Name the form @copyright@, save it as type @misc@ and call the form using the tag structure.

-p(alert-block information).
-Note that Staff Writers and Freelancers can not edit the contents of forms.
+Note: Staff Writers and Freelancers can not edit the contents of forms.
+{: .alert-block .information}

 ### Example 2: Manage header for all pages